| Title: | Test Surveys by Simulating Spatially-Correlated Populations |

 strat_splits |

-Number of times to horizontally split strat (i.e. easy way to increase the number of strata) |
+Number of times to horizontally split strata (i.e., a way to increase the number of strata). |

 method |

-Returns a stars object with 2 dimensions (x and y) and 4 attributes (depth, cell, division, strat).
+A stars object with 2 dimensions (x and y) and 4 attributes (depth, cell, division, strat).

-r <- make_grid(res = c(10, 10)) plot(r) p <- sf::st_as_sf(r["strat"], as_points = FALSE, merge = TRUE) plot(p)
+r <- make_grid(res = c(10, 10)) plot(r) p <- sf::st_as_sf(r["strat"], as_points = FALSE, merge = TRUE) plot(p)r <- make_grid(res = c(10, 10)) plot(r) p <- sf::st_as_sf(r["strat"], as_points = FALSE, merge = TRUE) plot(p)

-make_mesh( grid = make_grid(), max.edge = 50, bound.outer = 150, cutoff = 10, offset = c(max.edge, bound.outer), ... )
+make_mesh( grid = make_grid(), max.edge = 50, bound.outer = 150, cutoff = 10, offset = c(max.edge, bound.outer), ... )make_mesh( grid = make_grid(), max.edge = 50, bound.outer = 150, cutoff = 10, offset = c(max.edge, bound.outer), ... )

 grid |

-grid object to make a mesh of |
+A grid object to generate a mesh from. |

 max.edge |

-The largest allowed triangle edge length.
-One or two values.
-This is passed to inla.mesh.2d |
+The maximum allowed triangle edge length.
+One or two numeric values.

 bound.outer |

-The optional outer extension value given to offset. |
+Optional outer extension value passed to |

 cutoff |

-Minimum distance allowed between points |
+Minimum distance allowed between mesh points. |

 offset |